stephenalindsay/lein-nrepl/README.md

 Work in progress.
 Starts nREPL server for project, and opens up client connection to that server.

+NOTE: nREPL has been redesigned and therefore this plugin is out of date and should not be used.

 ## Installation

 Add to project.clj: